giswqs/geebook/_sources/chapters/01_introduction.md

 ## Summary

-In this chapter, we started by learning the basics of Geospatial Data Science, Google Earth Engine, and geemap.
-We then set up a conda environment to install geemap and its dependencies.
-We also walked through the steps to use geemap with Google Colab.
-By now, you should have a conda environment ready for using Earth Engine and geemap.
-We're going to dive more deeply into geemap in our next chapter.
+In this chapter, we began by covering the fundamentals of Geospatial Data Science, Google Earth Engine, and geemap.
+We then provided guidance on setting up a conda environment for installing geemap and its dependencies.
+Additionally, we walked through the process of using geemap with Google Colab.

+By now, you should have a fully functional conda environment that is ready for working with Earth Engine and geemap.
+In our next chapter, we will explore geemap in greater depth.